Math and Physics Club is:

 James Werle: guitar

 Ethan Jones: bass, everything else

-Math and Physics Club began as a basement project for longtime friends Charles Bert (vocals) and James Werle (guitar), but in the summer of 2004 the band coalesced around the additions of Kevin Emerson (drums), Saundrah Humphrey (violin) and Ethan Jones (bass).
+Math and Physics Club began as a basement project for childhood friends Charles Bert (vocals) and James Werle (guitar) in the late 1990′s.
+By the summer of 2004, the band coalesced around the additions of Kevin Emerson (drums), Saundrah Humphrey (violin) and Ethan Jones (bass).

-Meanwhile, John Richards at Seattle’s influential KEXP radio station also got a copy of the demo and began spinning it on his morning show.
-Local music blog Three Imaginary Girls also began touting the band and helped build a local following even before the full lineup had played its first show together in December 2004.
+Meanwhile, KEXP DJ John Richards also got a copy of the demo and began spinning it on his morning show.
+The exposure helped build a local following even before the full lineup had played its first show together.

-They released their self-titled debut album in October 2006, working with local producer and KEXP in-house engineer Kevin Suggs (The Walkabouts, Smoosh).
-To promote the album, the band made its first trip to New York for a short tour including a set at Popfest New England, then returned home for a sold-out record release show at The Sunset.
-The album was crowned “Best Indiepop of 2006” by Popmatters, among other end-of-year lists.
+Their self-titled debut album was released in October 2006, working with local producer and KEXP engineer Kevin Suggs (The Walkabouts, Smoosh).
+To promote the album, they made their first trip to the East Coast for a short tour, including the New England Popfest.

-In 2011, MAPC played its first international shows with a short UK tour and a well received set at the Indietracks music festival in Derbyshire.
-The tour reinvigorated the band, and soon after they began writing what would become their third album.
-This time they decided to record at K Records’ fabled Dub Narcotic Studio in Olympia with Bob Schwenkler at the helm, and with Ethan co-producing for the first time.
+In summer 2011, MAPC played its first international shows with a short UK tour that included the Indietracks festival in Derbyshire, England.
+The tour helped reinvigorate the band, and soon after they began writing what would become their third album.
+They set up shop at K Records’ fabled Dub Narcotic Studio in Olympia with Bob Schwenkler at the helm, and with Ethan co-producing for the first time.